zarpafantasma/corpus_rythmos/IV- Narrative_Works/RTM_UFF_Ghost_Projects_(LAB_P5)/RTM-UFF_01_en-US_AETHER_RETURN.md

     ρ_calculated ≈ 10¹¹³ J/m³

-This 122 orders of magnitude discrepancy—the worst prediction in physics—proves that:
+This 122 orders of magnitude discrepancy, the worst prediction in physics, proves that:

 1. The vacuum has energy (something contributes to cosmic acceleration)
 2. We don't understand its structure (our calculations are catastrophically wrong)